webiny/docs.webiny.com/docs/deep-dive/architecture/files.md

     - **(F) File download service** is a special lightweight function for serving files back to the client.

     > If the file is larger than 6MB, the **(F) File download service** will return a 301 redirect with a path to the object on S3 bucket and it will make the object public.
-This is to get around the Lambda Proxy limit.
+This is to get around the Lambda [invocation payload limits](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).

 ### C) Request for an image